More wet misery, soggy messes as Florence floodwaters rise

 He shrugged when asked if he had been concerned about driving through an area hit by the storm.
 "I'm crazy.
 I made a bad decision," he said.

+The Reesers didn't want to take chances with Florence, especially since the fire department had to rescue them when Hurricane Matthew flooded their home two years ago.
+Lee Reeser said they were not able to return to their home for 13 months after that storm.

+He is fed up with getting flooded out, but says he's stuck with the house he has.
+"Yeah, I considered moving, but who is going to buy a house that floods?" he said.
+"I'd have to jack it up like a birdhouse 13 feet up in the air."

-Associated Press writer Jonathan Drew in Lumberton, North Carolina, contributed to this report.
+Associated Press writers Jonathan Drew in Lumberton, North Carolina, and Alex Derosier in Eastover, North Carolina, contributed to this report.

 For the latest on Florence, visit www.apnews.com/tag/Hurricanes